N O . 9 D U A N E S T R E E T .

 Was dinner provided?

 By Oct.
 1854 there was still no dinner at the LH.
 Boys ate their dinner where they could and then arrived at the LH for a night's education and lodging.
 I am not sure when meals began to be provided.
+Starting June 12, 1859, a free Sunday dinner was given to any boy who abstained from working that day.
 By Feb.
 1860, a free supper was being offered to boys if they came in early (after eating they could not leave for the rest of the night without permission).
-Starting June 12, 1859, a free Sunday dinner was given to any boy who abstained from working that day.
-I do not know how long the free suppers lasted, although Supt.
+Alternatively, I have also read that by 1860, the cost for one night was changed to eight cents, which included both lodging and supper (this was meant as a way to deter the boys from going to the theatre, as they would miss supper if the went to the show).
+I do not know how long the free suppers/eight-cent combination lasted, although Supt.
 O'Connor reported in the Feb.
-20, 1860 New York Times that the latter was still going strong, and that since it began, "2,400 boys have been saved from the necessity of working on the Sabbath."
+20, 1860 New York Times that the free Sunday dinners were still going strong, and that since it began, "2,400 boys have been saved from the necessity of working on the Sabbath."

 Music lessons.